awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1191.md

 The procedure to upgrade your DB cluster has changed\.
 For more information, see [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.

 ## Improvements<a name="AuroraMySQL.Updates.1191.Improvements"></a>
-+  Fixed a bug in binlog replication that can cause an issue on Aurora instances configured as binlog slave\.
++  Fixed a bug in binlog replication that can cause an issue on Aurora instances configured as binlog worker\.
 +  Fixed an error in handling certain kinds of `ALTER TABLE` commands\.
 +  Fixed an issue with aborted connections because of an error in network protocol management\.